odoo/owl/README.md

 ```
 npm install @odoo/owl
 ```
 If you want to use a simple `<script>` tag, the last release can be downloaded here:

 - [owl](https://github.com/odoo/owl/releases/latest)

+## Installing Owl devtools

+The Owl devtools browser extension is also available in the [release](https://github.com/odoo/owl/releases/latest):
+Unzip the owl-devtools.zip file and follow the instructions depending on your browser:

+### Chrome

+Go to your chrome extensions admin panel, activate developer mode and click on `Load unpacked`.
+Select the devtools-chrome folder and that's it, your extension is active!
+There is a convenient refresh button on the extension card (still on the same admin page) to update your code.
+Do note that if you got some problems, you may need to completly remove and reload the extension to completly refresh the extension.

+### Firefox
+Go to the address about:debugging#/runtime/this-firefox and click on `Load temporary Add-on...`.
+Select any file in the devtools-firefox folder and that's it, your extension is active!
+Here, you can use the reload button to refresh the extension.

+Note that you may have to open another window or reload your tab to see the extension working.
+Also note that the extension will only be active on pages that have a sufficient version of owl.